EnlivenBot/Enliven/README.md

 ## Getting started

 1. You need to add the bot to your server using [this link][invite]
-2. To find out all available commands use `&help`
+2. To find out all available commands use `/help`

 ### Initial Configuration

-* The default prefix for all commands is `&` (*or bot user mention*) by default.
-Set a custom server prefix with the `setprefix` command!
 * You can choose the language for the bot using the `language` command.
-* You can set up message logging using the `logging` command.

 ## Contributing